 Stop into the Visitor Center to learn more about the history of the land and the family who donated their ranch to become this public park.
 On exhibit you’ll see items from their daily life, from clothing, letters, toys and bakeware to their replica cattle brand, garden tools, farm equipment and butter-making supplies.
 Hours are listed below.

 Visit our Park Partner sites to learn about the agriculture at Martial Cottle Park.
-Learn about the benefits of urban trees at Our City Forest’s site, take a garden tour or workshop with the University of California's Master Gardeners of Santa Clara County, learn the practical applications of composting with the University of California's Composting Education, and visit the livestock that the local 4-H club members are raising.
+Learn about the benefits of urban trees at Our City Forest’s, take a garden tour or workshop with the University of California's Master Gardeners of Santa Clara County, learn the practical applications of composting with the University of California's Composting Education, and visit the livestock that the local 4-H club members are raising.

-Visit our Education Programs or email [email protected] for more information on school programs.
+Visit our Education Programs page or email [email protected] for more information on school programs.

 Check the Events Calendar for public programs and events at Martial Cottle Park and other Santa Clara County Parks.